Retrospective Tools

 Summary

-Ludi leads on ease of use, value, fun factor and AI & insights.
-Retrium leads on enterprise-grade.
+Ludi leads on value, fun factor and AI & insights.
+Retrium leads on retro toolkit and enterprise-grade.

 Scores compared